oire/iridium

 • All expiration times are internally stored as UTC timestamps.

-• Expiration times are set, compared and formatted according to the time of the PHP server, so you won't be in trouble even if your PHP and database server times are different for some reason.
+• Expiration times are set, compared and formatted according to the time of the PHP server, so you won't be in trouble even if your database server time is slightly off for some reason.

 • Microseconds for expiration times are ignored for now, their support is planned for a future version.